nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <u> What is CLI?</u> <br>

 To understand CLI better, here is an analogy:
 Imagine being in a restaurant with a talented chef in the kitchen.
 The chef represents the computer while a waiter is a button on your screen.
 Instead of having to go through the waiter or "click" a button, the CLI helps you communicate directly with the chef by giving specific instructions or "orders" about what you want to eat.
-Hence, the CLI is a way to interact with your computer by giving precise, text-based instructions, much like talking directly to a chef to customize your meal. <br>
+Hence, the CLI is a way to interact with your computer by giving precise, text-based instructions, much like talking directly to a chef to customize your meal. <br> <br>

 <u> Why use CLI?</u> <br>